jgwehr/homelab-docker/README.md

 ### Docker Compose (and needed files)
+`/opt`
+*explanation: reserved for the installation of add-on application software packages*

 This github repo represents this folder.
 It's safely committed to public repos and shouldn't contain anything sensitive.

 Example files: